HighInBC/AI_Image_Categorization/README.md

 This script recursively scans a directory for images, uses **Ollama's LLaVA model** to generate descriptions, and saves the results in `.txt` files with the same filename as the image.

-This code was written by ChatGPT and tested by a human.
+This code, and README file was written by ChatGPT and tested by a human.

 ## Installation